Prevent discrimination and value diversity

 As an employer, you will therefore need to make arrangements for this.
 It would be best to begin that process by discussing with the individual when they wish to change from using one set of facilities to the other and obtain their views about how they would like the issue to be handled.
 This will probably be during the 'social gender' transition, when they present as members of the adopted sex even though they may not have completed the gender reassignment process.

 Other employees may object to sharing facilities in these circumstances.
-While the trans person must also take account of colleagues' and clients' sensibilities, you should remind objectors that a failure to treat others with dignity and respect could be seen as a breach of your equality policy and could amount to a disciplinary issue.
-For advice on managing the situation where an individual is undergoing gender reassignment, you can call the Equality Commission Employer Helpline on Tel 028 90 500 600.
+While you may take account of their reasonable sensibilities, you should remind objectors that their feelings do not over-ride the legal rights of trans employees and, also, that a failure to treat others with dignity and respect could be seen as a breach of your equality policy and could amount to a disciplinary issue For advice on managing the situation where an individual is undergoing gender reassignment, you can call the Equality Commission Employer Helpline on Tel 028 90 500 600.

 Once a trans person's gender reassignment has progressed far enough, they can eventually apply for a gender recognition certificate (GRC).